keu/docs/learn/airflow-kafka.md

 - `KafkaConsumerHook`
 - `KafkaProducerHook`

-as well as three operators and one trigger:
+It uses three operators and one trigger:

 - `ProduceToTopicOperator`
 - `ConsumeFromTopicOperator`
 - `AwaitKafkaMessageOperator`
 - `AwaitMessageTrigger`

-in this section we will provide more detailled information on the parameters of the operators.
+The following section provides more detailed information on the parameters of each operator.
 For more information on the other modules in this provider see the [`airflow-provider-kafka`](https://github.com/astronomer/airflow-provider-kafka) source code.

 ### ProduceToTopicOperator